AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.22.3.

-For complete list of features, key highlights, key features introduced in Experience Manager 6.5 service pack 5, see [What's new in Adobe Experience Manager 6.5 Service Pack 5](new-features-latest-service-pack.md) .
+For complete list of features, key highlights, key features introduced in Experience Manager 6.5 Service Pack 5, see [What's new in Adobe Experience Manager 6.5 Service Pack 5](new-features-latest-service-pack.md) .

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.5.0 release.